Stop puppy biting fast: Effective Tips that Work

 By distracting your dog, you are offering something better to do.
 Therefore, you will have to make it interesting enough.
 You can also focus on teaching impulse control to your dog.
-This way, he is not going to be prompted to bite whenever there is some kind of movement.
+This way, he is not going to be prompted to bite whenever there is some movement.

 Refrain from playing with your bare hands

-Do not get frustrated
+Do not get frustrated.

-It can get pretty hard trying to control a puppy who is biting and it is easy to actually get frustrated.
+It can get pretty hard trying to control a puppy who is biting, and it is easy actually to get frustrated.
 Whenever you are training your dog, there is a chance that he is going to disappoint you.
-Sometimes he won’t obey your commands but sometimes he will.
+Sometimes he won’t obey your commands, but sometimes he will.
 You are, therefore, going to require patience and resilience throughout the entire process.

 Provide plenty of exercises